-So if you want to write handlers using another monad/type than Handler, say the Reader String monad, the first thing you have to prepare is a function:
+So if you want to write handlers using another monad/type than ExceptT ServantErr IO, say the Reader String monad, the first thing you have to prepare is a function:

 '''

-readerToHandler :: Reader String a -> Handler a
+readerToHandler :: Reader String :~> ExceptT ServantErr IO

 '''

+Let's start with readerToHandler'.
 We obviously have to run the Reader computation by supplying it with a String, like "hi".
-We get an a out from that and can then just return it into Handler.
+We get an a out from that and can then just return it into ExceptT.
+We can then just wrap that function with the Nat constructor to make it have the fancier type.

-''' readerToHandler :: Reader String a -> Handler a readerToHandler r = return (runReader r "hi") '''
+''' readerToHandler' :: forall a.
+Reader String a -> ExceptT ServantErr IO a readerToHandler' r = return (runReader r "hi") readerToHandler :: Reader String :~> ExceptT ServantErr IO readerToHandler = Nat readerToHandler' '''